PATH-Global-Health/Topup-Tool-Summary/README.md

 - The schedule matches the table above: the weekly job fires every Tuesday at 00:01, and the Step D job fires at 04:00 on the 10th of each month.
 - `/usr/bin/Rscript` is just how cron runs an `.R` file automatically, without anyone opening R by hand.
-- The install path matches the rest of this review, and sits next to the `dish.json` credentials file from Step 1 — confirming this is the same production deployment.
+- The install path sits next to the `dish.json` credentials file from Step 1.
 - `MAILTO="root"` only routes script *crash* errors to the server admin; it's unrelated to the payment-summary emails the scripts send to program staff.

 ---